plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 Uncle Bob says:

 > There are some frameworks that you simply must marry.
 If you are using C++, for example, you will likely
-> have to marry STL—it’s hard to avoid.
+> have to marry STL - it's hard to avoid.
 If you are using Java, you will almost certainly have to marry the
 > standard library.

 Okay, obviously some frameworks are more equal then others.
 It doesn't make much sense to write modern C++ code without